Buster753/project2/README.md

 # Struggles and Bugs
 The Bugs and struggles of creating this game mainly came from eventListeners.
 Because of a minor syntax error the buttons would automatically clickthemself at page load.
-This was later resolved after looking thorugh some stackoverflow pages and docs at W3C Schools.
+This was later resolved after looking through some stackoverflow pages and docs at W3C Schools.

 # Deployment
-Deployment of this website was done through github.
+Deployment of this website was done through github using the following steps.

-To do this I entered the settings of this respository and changed the source on the Build and deployment tab to main and save.
+1. Whilst on the correct repository on Github select settings on the top of the page.
+2. Select pages from the menubar on the left.
+3. Under source click on the Branc-dropdownmenu and select main branch.
+4. Save.
+5. If done correctly deployment should now be confirmed by a text message telling you that your site is now published on (webaddress).

 # Credits